-Adult day training services will only be reimbursable for the prorated share of the day, week, or month that the recipient actually attends that service.
+ADT and Prevocational services will only be reimbursable for the prorated share of the day, week, or month that the recipient actually attends that service.
 The number of daily hours is counted by hours and minutes.
 Minutes must be rounded at the end of the billing period to the nearest hour.
-For example, if a recipient attends an ADT for three days per week at two hours and 30 minutes per day, the monthly billing (assume 13 ADT days attended) would calculate to 32.5 hours and be billed at 32 hours for that month.
+For example, if a recipient attends an ADT or Prevocational service for three days per week at two hours and 30 minutes per day, the monthly billing (assume 13 days attended) would calculate to 32.5 hours and be billed at 32 hours for that month.